yousefelassal/quote-cron/README.md

 > What is new in the world?
 Nothing.
 What is old in the world?
 Nothing.
 Everything has always been and will always be.

 > The first duty of a human being is to assume the right functional relationship to society - more briefly, to find your real job, and do it.

+> To support mother and father, to cherish partner and children, and to be engaged in peaceful occupation — this is the greatest blessing.